Caesar (board game)

 Caesar, subtitled "Epic Battle of Alesia", is a board wargame self-published as "Alesia" by Robert Bradley in 1970, and then republished by Avalon Hill in 1976.
 The game simulates the ancient Battle of Alesia.

 Background

 In 52 BC, during the Gallic Wars, the Roman army of Julius Caesar besieged the Gauls' leader Vercingetorix in the oppidum (fortified settlement) of Alesia.
 However, the Romans themselves were besieged by a large force of Gauls,.
 The Romans, building a defensive wall to protect them, defeated the relief force and forced the surrender of Vercingetorix.

 Description

-Caesar is a two-player wargame, in which one player controls the Romans besieging Alesia, the other player controls the Gauls trying to simultaneoulsy break out of Alesia, and attack the Romans from without.
+Caesar is a two-player wargame, in which one player controls the Romans besieging Alesia, the other player controls the Gauls trying to simultaneously break out of Alesia, and attack the Romans from without.